tomjkidd/quote-generator/quote-generator-prototype/SetupNotes.md

         elm-make --warn ./src/Elm/App.elm --output ./resources/public/src/App.js

 The client will use Elm to create the UI, and this command creates the JavaScript code that is necessary to run the application in the browser.
-For now this is the only file, and should complete define the application.
+For now this is the only file, and should completely define the application.

 NOTE: *App.js* is *NOT* is git because it gets generated through this Elm build step, and is subject to change.